tayruxin/tp/docs/UserGuide.md

 ![RemarkErrorMsg.png](images/RemarkErrorMsg.png)

 ### Delete the remark of a company: `unremark` ###
-If the information under remarks is incorrrect or outdated, use the `unremark` command to delete it.
+_If you input some remarks to the wrong company or the remark has become outdated, use the `unremark` command to delete it._

 **Format:** `unremark INDEX`